fb-pixel

 Skill is common.
 Position is built.

 Steve Vai is a monster player.
+No debate.

-But technique alone doesn’t explain:
+But technique alone does not explain:

 • recognition